Road traffic accident claims

 If we agree to take your case on, we will then:

-- Work out with the insurer who is liable for the accident.
+- Establish the correct insurer who is liable for the accident.

 - Gather evidence so that we can assess the value of your claim.